andyjh86/andyjh86/README.md

 - Support my continuous learning mindset

 If something in here is helpful to someone else - great success.
-But the main purpose of this space is **learning, exploring, and placing my (sometimes incoherent)**.
+But the main purpose of this space is **learning, exploring, and organising my (sometimes incoherent) notes**.

 ---

 ## 🤝 Open to Collaboration (Casually)

-If you see something interesting, feel free to reach out.
+If you see something interesting, please feel free to reach out to me.
-I’m always happy to chat about ICT projects, digital transformation, home-lab setups, or anything technical I may have dabbled in here.
+I’m always happy to chat about ICT projects, digital transformation, home-lab setups, or anything technical I've dabbled in here.

 ---